officert/MenuGen/README.md

 attributes, an xml generator so you can optionally declare your menus in xml, as well as a base class you can dervive from to create additional menu generators (sql database, etc...).

+MenuGen is built using a very light weight IOC container.
+The internal container is exposed via a MenuGen object.
+The container is used internally to find all concrete implementations.
+This allows you to easily plugin your own implementations.

+You can optionally specify an adapter for the internal container so you can use your own IOC container.

 ## Installation

 1. [Instaling via NuGet](Installing via NuGet)